 What Ben Peek offers to discerning SFnal readers is the same thing that the camera obscura offers artists.
 He flips the image, sharpens the edges, and shines brighter for the darkness around him.
 He writes about the world through the fish-eye lens of an observer of the human comedy, often without revealing his own stake in it.
 These stories offer the reader the unmissable opportunity to take a bite-sized portion of the well-stocked buffet of Ben's imagination.
 He's written a fantasy trilogy that I think you should read as well, but for now get your mental palate used to the creator's caviar with these ten tales.
-I will, comme d'habitude, give short responses to them below.
+I will, comme d'habitude, give short responses to them (the Bryce Method, in other words) below.

 There Is Something So Quiet and Empty Inside of You That It Must Be Precious styles itself a murder mystery.
 What you wonder as you read it is not whodunit or why, but what the hell took so long.
 And then the bottom drops out.
 3.5 stars

 The Dreaming City brings the Winds of Change to Australia via the (factual) 1895 visit of Mark Twain ("the most American of Americans") to Sydney.
 From there, the Dreamtime grabs Samuel Clemens and brooms away centuries of rage and outrage, replacing them with outrage and rage.
 4 stars

 Johnny Cash is formally experimental and hugely Australian and left me scratching my ear and just slightly flushed with the embarrassed sense of Not Getting the Joke.
 3.5 stars